alexandershaw4/aoptim/README.md

 % Optionally, low dimensional hyperparameter tuning can be used to find
 % the best step size a[p], by setting step_method = 6;
 %
-%   x[p,t+1] = x[p,t] + (b*V) *-dFdx[p]  ... where b is optimised using fminsearch
+%   x[p,t+1] = x[p,t] + (b*V) *-dFdx[p]  ... where b is optimised independently
 %
-% where V maps between a (reduced) parameter subspace and the full vector.
-% dFdx[p] are the partial derivatives of F, w.r.t parameters, p.
-(Note F =
-% the objective function and not 'f' - your function).
-See jaco.m for options,
-% although by default these are computed using a finite difference
+% See jaco.m for options, although by default these are computed using a
-% approximation of the curvature, which retains the sign of the gradient:
+% finite difference approximation of the curvature, which retains the sign of the gradient:
 %
 % f0 = F(x[p]+h)
 % fx = F(x[p]  )